Alimony: The Comprehensive Connecticut Guide

 Why Alimony is Important

+At their core, divorces contain financial decisions and parenting decisions.
+Financial issues fall into two categories: property division and alimony.
 Property division divides the assets (and debts) as of the end of the marriage, leaving the spouses independent financial futures.
 In contrast, alimony (like child support) represents an ongoing financial relationship between the spouses following the divorce.
 But, where child support concludes when children are grown, alimony has the potential to last a lifetime.

 How spouses (or the court) handle alimony at the time of the divorce not only has long term impact on both people’s finances — but also on their ability to make changes to alimony down the road.
 That’s why it’s highly critical that alimony is thoughtfully and skillfully addressed and structured at the time of the divorce.
 Whether this is accomplished by waiving alimony entirely, establishing lifetime alimony, or everything in between should be custom-tailored to set both spouses up for strong financial futures.